 Research Impact

-Overall, Mucke’s contributions have advanced the field from its traditional focus on morphological changes toward an understanding of Alzheimer’s disease at the synaptic and neural network level and have identified novel therapeutic strategies in a field in desperate need of them.
-In addition, he has developed novel strategies to expedite the translation of scientific discoveries into better treatments for brain diseases that are frequent, devastating, and costly to populations around the world.
+Overall, Mucke’s contributions have advanced the field from its traditional focus on morphological changes toward an understanding of Alzheimer’s disease at the synaptic and neural network level.
+He also established novel models and strategies to expedite the translation of scientific discoveries into better treatments for brain diseases that are frequent, devastating, and costly to populations around the world.

 Professional Titles